Lehigh University Press

 Lehigh University Press is the publishing house of Lehigh University.
+It is primarily known for publishing scholarly works related to eighteenth-century studies, local history, and science and technology in society.

+History

-Lehigh's university press was a member of the Associated University Presses consortium; other members included Bucknell University Press, University of Delaware Press, Susquehanna University Press and Fairleigh Dickinson University Press.
+Founded in 1985, Lehigh's university press was a member of the Associated University Presses consortium; other members included Bucknell University Press, University of Delaware Press, Susquehanna University Press and Fairleigh Dickinson University Press.
 When Associated University Presses ceased most new publishing in 2010, a new distribution agreement between Lehigh University Press, Bucknell University Press, University of Delaware Press, and Fairleigh Dickinson University Press was struck with Rowman & Littlefield.

-Founded in 1985, the current director of the press is Lehigh English professor Kate Crassons.
-The press's three main areas of focus are 18th-century studies, local history, and science and technology in society.
+The current director of the press is Lehigh English professor Kate Crassons.
+The press's three main areas of focus are eighteenth-century studies, local history, and science and technology in society.